sanjeevk1410/step-dep-ensure/README.md

 # dep-ensure

-Using [dep](https://github.com/golang/dep) to ensurel your Go dependencies.
+Using [dep](https://github.com/golang/dep) to ensure your Go dependencies versions.

 # Example